14-DAY RULE AND THE EMERGENCY MEDICAL CONDITION PROVISION

-The biggest issue with this amended provision of the PIP statute, as discussed above, is that there is not concrete, clear understanding of how a medical professional is supposed to evaluate whether or not a patient has an EMC.
+The biggest issue with this amended provision of the PIP statute, as discussed above, is that there is no concrete, clear understanding of how a medical professional is supposed to evaluate whether or not a patient has an EMC.
 Additionally, there is no procedure used to determine how a medical professional is supposed to record a patient’s EMC.
 As such, it is ever-more present for insurance companies to deny PIP coverage to their insured.
 Thus increasing the amount of litigation in Florida courts relating to PIP.

 Denial of PIP Coverage

 The legal system provides that a statute be strictly interpreted to show cause.
-With regards to EMC there must be a showing that: (1) there is a finding within the medical records that an EMC was determined by the treating physician, and (2) the terms “Emergency Medical Condition” must be expressly stated within the language of the medical records themselves.
-The main problem here is that an insurance adjuster is not legally required to exercise any type of duty of due diligence with their investigation into an individual’s potential PIP claim, thus leaving the insurance company, and adjuster, no obligation to interpret the findings of a medical doctor who did not expressly state that there was an EMC but whose descriptions of the patients injuries clearly fit within the guidelines of an EMC.
+With regards to EMC, there must be a showing that: (1) there is a finding within the medical records that an EMC was determined by the treating physician, and (2) the terms “Emergency Medical Condition” must be expressly stated within the language of the medical records themselves.
+The main problem here is that an insurance adjuster is not legally required to exercise any type of duty of due diligence with their investigation into an individual’s potential PIP claim, thus leaving the insurance company, and adjuster, no obligation to interpret the findings of a medical doctor who did not expressly state that there was an EMC but whose descriptions of the patient’s injuries clearly fit within the guidelines of an EMC.

 It is important to keep in mind though that under the Florida Administrative Code, an adjuster must diligently investigate the potential PIP claim in its entirety.
-This could mean drawing reasonable inferences based of the medical records and the notes from medical providers outlining a patients injuries and how serious those injuries are or could be.
+This could mean drawing reasonable inferences based on the medical records and the notes from medical providers outlining a patient’s injuries and how serious those injuries are or could be.
 For such reasons, it is always important to consult with an experienced personal injury attorney to help weed through the nonsense that insurance companies are willing to create with regard to PIP and a personal injury claim.